U.S. Government Sponsored Exchange Programs in Turkmenistan

 The Cochran Fellowship Program, sponsored by the United States Department of Agriculture, offers a two-week training program in the U.S. for agricultural specialists both from state and private sectors.

-Offers a one-year non-degree program of study in the USA for 1st and 2nd year students (3rd year students if in a 5-year program) who are enrolled in Turkmenistan higher education institutions.
+Offers a one-semester non-degree program of study in the USA for undergraduate students from Turkmenistan

 FLEX program provides scholarships to secondary school students to live in an American host family and to study in an American high school for one academic year.